michalwitwicki/QuickQuack/README.md

 * The rating system should be designed around seasons and a predefined map pool for each respective season (this is to address challenges listed above).
 * Individual player skill rating should always be relative to all other players participating in a given season.
 * Seasons should have a relatively short duration, allowing even casual players to actively participate from start to finish (e.g., 2 weeks).
-* The map pool should encompass maps that test a variety of skills.
-Additionally, the pool should not be overly extensive to ensure that even casual players can engage with all the maps within the given time period (e.g., the number of days in a season multiplied by 1.5).
+* The map pool should not be overly extensive to ensure that even casual players can engage with all the maps within the given time period (e.g., number of maps same as number of days in a season).
+Additionally, the map pool should encompass maps that test a variety of skills.
-* To receive a rating for the current season, players must successfully complete a specified number of maps from the pool within a designated time frame (e.g., the number of maps in the pool multiplied by 0.5).
+* To receive a rating for the given season, players must successfully complete a specified number of maps from the pool (e.g., the number of maps in the pool multiplied by 0.5).
 Times recorded outside given season time frame should not be considered.
+* Players should not avoid playing more maps than the required minimum out of fear of lowering their final score.
 * To maximize map saturation, the rating system should encourage players to play maps that have a low record count.
+It's worth noting here that map saturation is achieved when players try to complete it, even if ultimately they won't have any record on it.
-* Players have their own preferences in map styles, and the system should not grant more points solely based on completing a higher quantity of maps.
-Players should be able to win the season by participating in only the required number of maps.
+* If a player has sufficient skill, they should be able to win the season by participating in only the required number of maps.
+The system should not award more points simply because a player completed additional maps.
 * For the season's final rating to be compatible with any future seasons, it is important to normalize the number of players, maps, and records.

 If you need "no seasonal approach" check section "How to make it work outside defined seasons".